abdel124/castpone_project_shopping/README.md

 export AWS_PROFILE="" // aws profile of IAM user export AWS_BUCKET="" // s3 bucket to store your videos and images export JWT_SECRET="" // use your own jwt secret

+for cloud front don't forget to add permission policy to s3 bucket to give access to cloud front.
 ```
 ````